ramaroberto/neat-python/docs/module_summaries.rst

 multiparameter
 --------------------
-The basis for multiparameter :term:`activation <activation function>` and :term:`aggregation <aggregation function>` functions.
+The basis for :term:`multiparameter` :term:`activation <activation function>` and :term:`aggregation <aggregation function>` functions.

   .. py:class:: EvolvedMultiParameterFunction(name, multi_param_func)

-    Holds, initializes, and mutates the evolved parameters for one instance of a multiparameter function.
+    Holds, initializes, and mutates the evolved parameters for one instance of a :term:`multiparameter` function.

     :param str name: The name of the function.
     :param multi_param_func: The :py:class:`MultiParameterFunction` instance for the multiparameter function.